wavefrontHQ/docs/integrations/jaeger.md

 #### Install and Configure the Wavefront Proxy for Jaeger via HTTP

 1. If you have not already done so, install a Wavefront proxy (version 6.0 or later).
-2. On the host that is running your Wavefront proxy, open the file `/etc/wavefront/wavefront-proxy/wavefront.conf` and add:{% raw %}
+2. On the host that is running your Wavefront proxy, open the file `/etc/wavefront/wavefront-proxy/wavefront.conf` and add:{% raw %}
    ```
    traceJaegerHttpListenerPorts=<enter-available-port>
    ```